0x26res/olympus/README.md

 * One callback to rule them all
 * More declarative code, less imperative bug

-It is inspired by some design patten seen in video game, such as the [game loop](http://gameprogrammingpatterns.com/game-loop.html) and the [update method](http://gameprogrammingpatterns.com/update-method.html).
+It is inspired by some design pattern seen in video game, such as the [game loop](http://gameprogrammingpatterns.com/game-loop.html) and the [update method](http://gameprogrammingpatterns.com/update-method.html).

 # Overview